fahmisf19/Google-Data-Analytics-Capstone-Case-Study-Cyclistic/README.md

 ### Data Combination
 You can view my queries for data combination [here](combine_datasets.sql)
-1. Created **12 table** for each dataset and copy the CSV files to the tables.
+1. Created **12 tables** for each dataset and copy the CSV files to the tables.

 2. Combined all 12 tables into one table called **'combined_tripdata'**.
 The combined table contains 5.779.444 rows and has 13 columns.
 Below is the name of each column and its data type.